Sports Coach Logo Sports Coach Training Principles Fitness Components

 Nurse Susan provides an overview of the use of Muscle Foam Rollers.

-Muscle foam rollers are a hot topic these days, and their effectiveness is highly debated, if not controversial.
-Muscle foam rollers are dense foam cylinders used as a stretching and or massaging device.
-They are said to be great after a long hard workout or while nursing a severe muscle injury.
-They are meant to provide myofascial release by applying pressure to the myofascial connective tissue to improve flexibility while reducing and eliminating pain.
+Muscle foam rollers are a hot topic, and their effectiveness is highly debated, if not controversial.
+Muscle foam rollers are dense foam cylinders used as a stretching or massaging device.
+They are considered significant after a long, hard workout or while nursing a severe muscle injury.
+They are meant to release myofascial by applying pressure to the myofascial connective tissue to improve flexibility while reducing and eliminating pain.
 Research by Laimi, K. et al. (2017) [1] concluded that there is still inconclusive evidence.
-However, many professional trainers and athletes are turning to this injury prevention and healing method.
+However, many professional trainers and athletes use this injury prevention and healing method.

-Using a muscle foam roller can potentially offer sustained flexibility.
-It also gives a person the power of having their in-home massage session while controlling the pressure and pressure points.
-Some say this gives a more intuitive path to healing and allows the injured person the control instead of the massage therapist.
+Using a muscle foam roller can offer sustained flexibility.
+It also gives a person the power to have their in-home massage session while controlling the pressure and pressure points.
+Some say this provides a more intuitive path to healing and allows the injured person control instead of the massage therapist.
 According to a summary on Scienceforsport.com, recent investigations state that muscle foam rollers improve athletic performance, flexibility, and recovery.
 The word around locker rooms and training tables is that muscle foam rollers increase the range of motion and enhance muscle performance.
 Scientific knowledge is expanding.
-However, the exact effects and or benefits of foam rolling and myofascial release are undefined.
+However, the exact effects and benefits of foam rolling and myofascial release are undefined.

 When to Use a Muscle Foam Roller

-Ideally, you would want to use a muscle foam roller to release any tension built up inside the muscles after a workout.
-Research by Pearcey, G. E. P. et al. (2015) [2] found it will also alleviate the lactic acid that builds up inside muscles during a workout.
-Relieving lactic acid will decrease healing time and soreness attained from pumping iron or other high-intensity exercises.
+Ideally, you would use a muscle foam roller to release any tension inside the muscles after a workout.
+Research by Pearcey, G. E. P. et al. (2015) [2] found that it also alleviates the lactic acid that builds up inside muscles during a workout.
+Relieving lactic acid decreases healing time and soreness from pumping iron or other high-intensity exercises.
 Pearcey and colleagues found that using a foam roller significantly helped muscle tenderness for days after the muscles were tired.

-Using a muscle foam roller can attain myofascial release, loosening up fibrous tissue and muscles by applying pressure.
+A muscle foam roller can attain myofascial release, loosening up fibrous tissue and muscles by applying pressure.
 A textured muscle foam roller can be as effective as a deep tissue massage by loosening knotted muscle fibres and tissue after a sports-related injury.
-Another great time to use the foam roller would be after sustaining a deep tissue or deep muscle bruise.
-Or even after a long restless night of tossing and turning in bed.
-A muscle foam roller could help get the precise pressure point needed to get rid of the swelling and inflammation due to an injury.
+Another great time to use the foam roller is after sustaining a deep tissue or muscle bruise.
+Or even after a long, restless night of tossing and turning in bed.
+A muscle foam roller could help get the precise pressure point needed to eliminate the swelling and inflammation due to an injury.

-Foam rollers are a great technique to warm up and stretch the muscle before intense competition and exertion.
+Foam rollers are excellent for warming up and stretching muscles before intense competition and exertion.
 Priming the muscles before any exercise helps prevent injuries and starts the workout or game at a higher intensity instead of starting cold.

-A foam roller could be used for a nice stretch before going to bed to relax the mind and body, promoting a good night's sleep.
+A foam roller could be used for a nice stretch before bed to relax the mind and body and promote a good night's sleep

 Who Could Use a Muscle Foam Roller?

 Stretching is an integral part of fitness and even everyday life.
-Muscle foam rollers could be used by almost any athlete looking to improve their stretching routine possibly.
-They could also be used by any person involved in recreational sports or a daily exercise program.
+Almost any athlete can use muscle foam rollers to improve their stretching routine.
+They can also be used by any person involved in recreational sports or a daily exercise program.
 The more flexibility a person has, the less likely they will be injured.
-Obtaining an adequate level of flexibility may be just as crucial to non-athletes or those that aren't very active, especially later in life.
+Obtaining adequate flexibility may be just as crucial to non-athletes or those who aren't very active, especially later in life.

-As far as athletes go, professional hockey players and runners seem to be at the top of the list when it comes to implementing muscle foam rollers into their daily or weekly routines.
+As far as athletes go, professional hockey players and runners are at the top of the list when implementing muscle foam rollers into their daily or weekly routines.
 They use them for both pre and post-competition or practice.
-Hockey players deal with constant body-checks (being slammed up against the boards), and they throw themselves in front of 100 miles an hour slapshots.
-Runners deal with the stress of their body's pounding the concrete for an hour or more.
+Hockey players deal with constant body checks (being slammed up against the boards), and they throw themselves in front of 100 miles an hour slapshots.
+Runners deal with the stress of their bodies pounding the concrete for an hour or more.
 These sports take a toll and consistently make your body sore.

-Rick Szuber, an assistant to the training staff for the Detroit Red Wings, says, "The players on the team have used basic muscle foam rollers and also use rollers with vibrators built-in nowadays."
+Rick Szuber, an assistant to the Detroit Red Wings' training staff, says, "The players on the team have used basic muscle foam rollers and also use rollers with vibrators built-in nowadays."

-Everyone involved in a regular intense or moderately intense gym routine or exercise program could benefit from foam rollers.
-This means Monday to Friday gym rats and weekend warriors.
-Or those involved in cardio step classes or recreational sports as a form of high-intensity exercise.
-Muscle foam rollers are certainly worth a try and may even prove beneficial as an addition to regular stretching routines.
+Everyone involved in a regular, intense, or moderately intense gym routine or exercise program could benefit from foam rollers.
+It means Monday through Friday gym rats, weekend warriors, and those involved in cardio step classes or recreational sports as a form of high-intensity exercise.
+Muscle foam rollers are worth a try and may be beneficial as an addition to regular stretching routines.

 How to Use a Muscle Foam Roller